mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getNextMonth` method

-The `getNextMonth` method have been removed, you can use the `addMonths` method instead:
+The `getNextMonth` method have been removed.
+You can use the `addMonths` method instead:

 ```diff
 -const nextMonth = adapter.getNextMonth(value);